-Development of computer models to predict chemicals interference with thyroid hormones
+Development of computer models to predict chemicals interference with thyroid hormones (project finished)

 There is a growing concern about chemicals that may interfere with the body’s hormone systems and cause harmful effects.
 So far most focus has been on chemicals that alter the balance of sex hormones, but interference with thyroid hormones is now receiving increasing attention.
 Besides their function in energy metabolism, thyroid hormones play an important role during early brain development.
 Even moderate and transient reductions in maternal hormone levels during pregnancy can adversely affect the child’s neurological development.